pdotsani/items-and-notes-api/README.md

 better prepare the therapist for future appointments.

 ## Data
-Theranotes will have the following data:
+Each note created by Theranotes will have the following data:
-- Notes: Consisting of patient name and owner
+- Summary: Consisting of patient name and owner
 - Treatment plan: Consisting of patient name and owner

 Non-persistent data on the fe: